SpicyRicecaker/SpicyRicecaker.github.io/src/pages/blog/hope-is-like-a-feather.md

 # heroImage: "/placeholder-hero.jpg"
 ---

+*Update: Some of the things that I wrote in this article about visualization and how it can help with pornography addiction I no longer believe in.
+See my blog post for further details.*

 In today's world, you can no longer rely on the min-maxing of certain brain chemicals to live a fulfilling life.

 It used to be that you'd get a dopamine hit from stumbling upon a grove of fruit trees that would feed your entire tribe for a week.